Hymenoptera. The bees, bumblebees, ants, wasps and saw flies belong to that

 Polysphincta and Oxyrrhexis.

-Sure, O. carbonator is one of the
+O. carbonator is one of the

 possibilities.
 But Polysphincta spp.

-look similar. (spp: species pluralis, multiple species)
+look similar. (spp: species pluralis, several species).
+Thanks Gergely.
+About 10 mm.
+Photos

 Family Ichneumon wasps, Ichneumonidae.